jedi-academy/learn-4711/data/labs/lab01.md

 We will be making sure that it runs properly when we deploy the project into our "comp4711" virtual host folder.

+##CAUTION re Case Sensitivity

+Your app may be tested on a Linux machine.
+If that is the case (pun intended), then case sensitivity is paramount.
+A file named "student.php" will not be seen as "Student.php".
+Your app will blow up, and you will "be fired".
+See the "Golden Rules" in the "Reference" tab of the organizer.

+This is a trivial thing to fix, but a show stopper for a deployed webapp, hence the harsh penalty.

+If you do this multiple times in the same webapp, and we get tired of having to rename files just to get the app running, we might be grumpy and "fire you" for each instance, meaning that five such simple things to fix could cost you all the marks for a lab or assignment, at 20% off each.
+Our supply of sympathy and understanding is limited, and may run out :'(

+This is, historically, the single biggest mistake made by COMP4711 students, and indeed by webapp newb developers worldwide.

 ##Disclaimer